dominictarr/level-live-stream/README.md

 ```

-You can also attach `liveStream` as a method of the db like below.
+You can also attach `liveStream` as a method to the db like below.

 ```js
 var LiveStream = require('level-live-stream');